bpi/bhq_translation/README.md

 We would like you to work through these exercises in a series of steps.
 Only when one step is fully completed should you move to the next step.
 A step is completed when the exercise it is ready to go live on our production server.

 ###Step 1
 The sounds for the first two exercises (Mixed Signals and Auditory Ace) should be translated first.
 These are a relatively easy set of stimuli and help us establish that the recording methods meet our requirements.
-The recording instructions are [here](easy_translations.md).
 * dual_modes (Mixed Signals).
-Translate and record [these sounds](dual_modes.md).
 * nback_card_auditory (Auditory Ace).

-Translate and record [these sounds](auditory_ace.md).
+The recording instructions and the stimuli to record are [here](easy_translations.md).

 ###Step 2
 When the above two exercises are completed we recommend working on True North.
 This is another relatively easy stimulus set.